Mervyn King (darts player): 2020

 At the 2020 World Championship, King lost 4–1 in the third round to Simon Whitlock.

 In November he reached his first major final in 6 years at the Players Championships Finals, where he eventually lost 11–10 to defending champion Michael van Gerwen.

 2021

 At the 2021 World Championship, King lost 4–1 in the fourth round to eventual champion Gerwyn Price.

-At the Masters, he lost 11–8 in the final to Jonny Clayton.
+At the Masters, he lost 11–8 in the final to Jonny Clayton, in a game where the PDC announced beforehand that the winner would claim the final wildcard spot in the 2021 Premier League Darts.
+Clayton would go on to win the Premier League that year.

 2022

 At the 2022 World Championship, King had his best run since 2009 by beating Ryan Joyce, Steve Lennon and Raymond Smith, but was eventually whitewashed 5–0 in the quarterfinals by James Wade.

 2023

 At the 2023 World Championship, King began his campaign with a 3–2 win over Danny Baggish, before losing 4–1 to former world champion Rob Cross in the third round.

+At the UK Open, King was knocked out in the fifth round 10–8 by Dimitri van den Bergh.

+King would later enter the Tour Card Holders Qualifier for the 2024 World Championship, as he sat outside of the top 32 on both the PDC Order of Merit and Pro Tour Order of Merit.
+He was eliminated in the last 32 by Pascal Rupprecht 6–5.

+This meant King failed to qualify for a World Championship for the first time since 1996.

+2024

+King made the 6th round at the UK Open, where he lost to eventual runner-up and newly crowned World Champion Luke Humphries 10–4.

+King reached the quarterfianls stage of Players Championship 23 in September.
+He was defeated to eventual winner Dave Chisnall 6–2.

+King again entered the Tour Card Holder Qualifier for the 2025 World Championship.
+He lost to Matt Campbell 7–6 in a deciding leg.

+The loss meant King lost his PDC Tour Card after 14 years.